 Silver Jewellery and Miniature Painting Shops

-Shoppers heading to Udaipur will have heard that the city is famed for its high-quality silver jewellery and incredible miniature paintings, an art form that goes back hundreds of years.
+Shoppers on holiday in Udaipur will have heard that the city is famed for its high-quality silver jewellery and incredible miniature paintings, an art form that goes back hundreds of years.
 The streets around City Palace offer a number of fantastic shopping opportunities for those looking to take home gifts.

 Taj Lake Palace